-Assessment
+Assessment:

-At Nantucket Elementary School, we measure student progress in many ways.
+At Nantucket Intermediate School, we measure student progress in many ways.

+Grade reporting (3-5)

-Grade reporting (K - 2)A standards-based report card is emailed home at the end of each trimester (December, March, and June).
-The report card is aligned with the Massachusetts curriculum frameworks.
+A standards-based report card, with narrative comments from the teacher, is sent home and can be accessed through Aspen at the end of each trimester (December, March, and June).
+The report card is aligned with the Massachusetts Curriculum Frameworks.
+Parent-teacher conferences are scheduled for December following the first trimester.
 Teachers report student progress on Standard Performance and Social Behavior/Effort on these levels: